 Which supporting documents, if any, must be filed with the authority?

-The following information and documents are required to file the notice of concentration, keeping in mind that the authority may request additional information: (i) corporate name of the entities directly or indirectly involved; (ii) name of the legal and common representative; (iii) a description of the transaction and a draft of the corresponding agreement, (with the non-compete clauses if these exist, and the reasons for their inclusion); (iv) the documents and information that explain the purpose and rationale of the concentration; (v) articles of incorporation and financial statements of the entities involved; (vi) a description of the involved entities’ capital structure (before and after the transaction); (vii) participation in entities that produce or market equal, similar or substantially related goods or services to those provided by the entities participating in the concentration; (viii) market share; (ix) facilities location; (x) goods or services produced or offered by each entity involved; and (xi) payment of fees mentioned in question 25.
+The following supporting documents are required with the notice of concentration, keeping in mind that the authority may request additional information: (i) power of attorney of the legal representative; (ii) draft of the agreement; (iii) the documents that explain the purpose and rationale of the concentration; (iv) articles of incorporation and financial statements of the entities involved; (v) payment of fees mentioned in question 25.

 Is there a filing fee?

 A fee of approximately $9,817.35 US Dollars applies (using an exchange rate of MX$20 Pesos per US Dollar).

 Is there a public announcement that a notification has been filed?